Contingency and business continuity planning best practices – Beyond templates and checklists

 While continuity planning is about having both the right mindset and set of tools in place so the company can pivot broadly or selectively in response to a crisis, HR managers must always walk the uncomfortable tightrope between employee advocacy and business strategy.
 At the same time, however, HR can’t and shouldn’t go it alone.

-Effective preparedness requires input and buy-in throughout the organization – from the CEO to legal to finance to health and safety.
+Effective preparedness requires input and buy-in throughout the organisation – from the CEO to legal to finance to health and safety.
 HR should take the lead, but the best-prepared companies bring all the aforementioned functions to the table to plan and act accordingly so no one person – not even the CHRO – is making critical decisions in a vacuum.
 This approach not only puts the company in a better place for crises on the horizon, it underscores the unique role that HR plays in caring for employees while simultaneously honoring a commitment to ensure business continuity.
-Making accessible, intuitive technology a part of those plans only strengthens the understanding of HR’s mandate up and down the organization.
+Making accessible, intuitive technology a part of those plans only strengthens the understanding of HR’s mandate up and down the organisation.

 It shouldn’t take a once-in-a-generation earthquake or pandemic for everyone in the company to understand that.
 But if best practices are followed when developing continuity plans, a company’s preparedness will ensure business agility and resiliency in the short and long terms.